ogdenpm/ws21/README.md

 # ws21
 Decompilations / ports of Whitesmiths 2.1 tools

+The latest versions now build cleanly with gcc

+A number of bugs have been fixed.

+A breaking change is that the cpp to cp1 interface no longer converts numbers to pdp-11 format.
+The cp1 to cp2 interface does however convert to pdp-11 format and this allows the CP/M based cp2 pass to be used.

 The tools

 **disrel** - this is a tool I wrote around 2007 that disassembles Whitesmiths' 8080 object files.
 I have recently updated to make sure it compiles cleanly for x64 builds.
 There was a corresponding tool to extract object files from archives, but since the port of lib this is no longer needed